PacificCommunity/sdmx-dashboard-components/README.md

 - [ ] Try adding 2 dashboards in one single page
 - [ ] Check licencing (currently going for CC-BY-4.0)

+## Usage

+Create a `.env` file containing the variable `SERVER_URL` to store the URL of the API server for dashboard configuration.

 ## Available Scripts

 In the project directory, you can run: